-It’s that time of the year when many parents of high school seniors are debating the pros and cons of throwing their child a graduation party.
+It’s that time of the year when many parents of high school seniors debate the pros and cons of throwing their teen a graduation party.
 For some, it’s a family tradition and a given that you host such a bash to celebrate this happy milestone.
-For others, the idea of hosting such a party can strike some fear.
-Not only about the costs, but about all those little details that can eat up a bunch of your time and create needless stress.
+For others, hosting such a party can strike some fear.
+The costs are not only about all those little details that can waste your time and create needless stress.
 We’re looking at you, Pinterest!

 1. The Gang’s All Here

-As with most parties, not just graduation celebrations, a singular host wakes up the next morning staring at way too many leftovers, enough soda to swim in, and plastic or paper products to last a year.
-Oh, and don’t forget the balloons and centerpieces you spent money on as well.
-When you have four or five families sharing costs, you can buy products in bulk, spend less money on food and beverages, and have more resources for things like games and party activities.
-And if there are leftovers, you have more families to distribute them to!
+Like most parties, not just graduation celebrations, a singular host wakes up the next morning staring at too many leftovers, enough soda to swim in, and plastic or paper products to last a year.
+Don’t forget the balloons and centerpieces you also spent money on.

 3. Everyone’s an Expert

 With a group graduation party, each parent can shine in her or his way.
 You’ll find someone who loves to drive all over town and scour stores for the best deals on tablecloths and napkins.
 One Mom will be the crafty type who lives for sewing beautiful and “extra” pennant banners in school colors, one has a killer brownie recipe and will volunteer to manage the dessert table, and someone’s sister works for a florist who can supply flowers or decor, like a balloon garland, at a discount.

 There’s bound to be at least one Dad with DIY skills and tools to make a wood pallet, PVC pipe, and Instagram-ready photo backdrop and another whose co-worker is a DJ or owns a food truck.
 Let people do what they do best and use numerous networks.

 4. Strength in Numbers